-It has been another productive quarter for The Corporation.
-With the expansion of ReECO Tech, the reinforcing of Illumineris with additional financing options, and the continued work to develop new partnerships all created a stronger, larger business as well as a growing customer base.
+It has been another busy quarter for the Corporation.
+With the expansion of ReECO Tech, the reinforcing of Illumineris with additional product offerings and financing options, and the continued work to develop new partnerships all created a stronger, larger business as well as a growing customer base.